25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 100 km

-Highlights: Home to the Blue Mountains Botanic Garden, Mount Tomah occasionally experiences snowfall, making the gardens even more stunning.
+Highlights: Home to the Blue Mountains Botanic Garden.
+Mount Tomah occasionally experiences snow.

 12. Bilpin